read in: 42 min

-Ebony S. Muhammad (EM): Being a relationship expert, motivational speaker, and life coach and consultant, from your observation what seems to be the most common reason that toxic relationships last as long as they do.
+Ebony S. Muhammad (EM): Being a relationship expert and life coach, from your observation what seems to be the most common reason that toxic relationships last as long as they do.
 Why do we find it difficult to let go of people who are hazardous to our health?

 Tony Gaskins, Jr. (TG): The most common reason is low self-esteem.
 A lot of times it’s not the person…they don’t come in with that low self-esteem.
 However, when you’re with someone who already has low self-esteem, normally the male, he then strips the woman of her self-esteem.
 So she may have come in feeling beautiful like she had something to offer and bring to the relationship, but then – what I call a “grown boy” or an insecure man – oftentimes strips that woman of that dignity and that self-esteem.
 Then she feels like she’s not worthy of anyone else.
 That’s what keeps women… normally it’s women that stay in the relationship.
 Guys, if they find that she’s not the one…men can pretty much just leave.
 Whether they dibble or dabble back and forth, they still find another woman and separate themselves from the relationship.
 However, usually I find women where in a serious relationship or just talking for a month or two, they’re still stuck on it months later, sometimes years later.

 EM: How exactly does this transfer from high self-esteem and confidence to low self-esteem take place?

 TG: Normally it’s a man exuding his self-hate telling her that “another guy would’nt love you the way I love you”, “other guys wouldn’t even think about being with you”, “you better be glad I’m here for you”, “I talked to others guys and they say ‘I don’t know how you can be with her’”.